Incoming Freshmen 2019-20

 The UCC Award was established to recognize a student’s commitment and dedication to the UCC Church.
 Students are eligible by demonstrating volunteer activities as well as leadership within their church.

-The Evans Grant is awarded upon acceptance and is designed to help make a Ripon College education affordable.
-Academic scholarship recipients are not eligible for the Evans Grant.
-If other Ripon College scholarships are awarded, the Evans Grant may be replaced partially or entirely.
+The Evans Award is awarded upon acceptance and is designed to help make a Ripon College education affordable.
+Academic scholarship recipients are not eligible for the Evans Award.
+If other Ripon College scholarships are awarded, the Evans Award may be replaced partially or entirely.